‘Digital presence’ – it is non-negotiable today and yet, setting it up is still challenging.

 For potential customers – following hashtags and taking part in conversations, instantly & personally responding to commenters, running contests & giveaways, and tying up with influencers all work wonders on social media.

 You should also run referral campaigns among existing customers via email marketing to try and draw in a new database.

-The 5 Best Practices for When You’re Setting Up Your Digital Presence
+5 Best Practices for When You Are Setting Up A Digital Presence Strategy

 Have a plan in place – Every channel requires a strategy and an informed approach so you don’t waste effort & time.

 Know what success looks like – Have a goal or multiple goals and work towards them.
 Working without an end goal leads to a very twisted path of execution and plenty of wasted investment!

 Using sales CRM software to keep track of leads, converting prospects, and generating revenue is a good way to keep yourself and your team accountable.

 Be consistent in your actions – Consistently create content, consistently use your design language, consistently hold progress meetings…discipline pays off.

 Automate what you can – Use marketing automation tools to save you time and effort and increase your ROI – of which the first step we must say should be to automate email and SMS marketing